 A simple yet often forgotten piece of advice.
 Everyone has a different endocannabinoid system (ECS), and edibles can easily kick this system into over (or under) drive.
 I have even seen long-time users have their asses kicked by edibles.

-The best way to avoid a bad experience is by using edibles with a low amount of THC/CBD in them, and eating them in small pieces over a long period of time.
+The best way to avoid a bad experience is by using edibles with a low amount of THC in them, with CBD in equal or higher amounts.
+Eating your medicated cake, brownie, muffin, chocolate bar in small pieces over a long period of time will also prove to be of massive help.
 The entire brownie needn’t be eaten all at once!
 Split the brownie up into quarters, and eat it over several hours to see what effect it has on you.
 You will likely find the effects to be more pleasant and tolerable this way!

 Make Your Own Instead!

 Making your own marijuana oil or butter is also likely to retain the strain’s cannabinoid and terpene profile.
-You see, one of the main reasons why edibles with even small amounts of THC in them can have such overwhelming effects is because they are mass produced.
-This means THC is extracted and refined (usually using CO2 extraction), with all the other terpenes removed.
+THC can sometimes be extracted and refined (usually using CO2 extraction), with all the other terpenes removed.
 This is effectively similar to the difference between getting your sugar intake from fruit (naturally occurring sugars), or getting your sugar intake from a candy bar (processed sugars).
-This is one of the reasons why sativa strains that are processed into purified THC and made into edibles have such different effects from vaping them.
+This is one of the reasons why strains that are processed into purified THC and made into edibles or concentrates have such different effects from vaping them – the entourage effect is not taking place.

-Also, we would advise using flower rather than hash oil for baking, for the reasons.
+Also, we would advise using flower rather than hash oil for baking.
 Hash oils don’t usually have as many terpenes as flowers – terpenes which have massive effects on the effect you want to achieve.
 Using flowers means that the fat in butter and oil is more likely to retain the terpenes and cannabinoids you want.

 Use Tinctures Instead